 Plexus to Present at the Raymond James 44th Annual Institutional Investors Conference

-/EIN News/ -- NEENAH, WI, March 06, 2023 (GLOBE NEWSWIRE) -- Plexus Corp.
-(NASDAQ: PLXS) announced today that it will attend the Raymond James 44th Annual Institutional Investors Conference on March 6, 2023.
-During the conference, Raymond James will host a fireside chat with Plexus’ management team at 2:50 p.m.
+NEENAH, WI, March 06, 2023 (GLOBE NEWSWIRE) -- Plexus Corp.
+PLXS announced today that it will attend the Raymond James 44th Annual Institutional Investors Conference on March 6, 2023.
+During the conference, Raymond James will host a fireside chat with Plexus' management team at 2:50 p.m.
 Eastern Time.
 The fireside chat will be available via live webcast.

 |What: